lux-org/lux/README.md

 ### Powerful language for working with collections of visualizations:

 Lux provides a powerful abstraction for working with collections of visualizations based on a partially specified queries.
 Users can provide a list or a wildcard to iterate over combinations of filter or attribute values and quickly browse through large numbers of visualizations.
-The partial specification is inspired by existing work on intent languages for visualization languages, including [ZQL](https://github.com/vega/compassql) and [CompassQL](https://github.com/vega/compassql).
+The partial specification is inspired by existing work on visualization query languages, including [ZQL](https://github.com/vega/compassql) and [CompassQL](https://github.com/vega/compassql).

 For example, we might be interested in looking at how the `AverageCost` distribution differs across different `Region`s.